Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for the Werner state

 \section{Quantum Fisher Information for the Werner state}

-Here, we study the dynamics of QFI for the Werner state from region I to region III.
+We have studied the behavior of Fisher information for the entangled confined modes of cavities of Alice and Bob, where the amount of entanglement is controlled by the parameter $\theta$.
+We have found the invariance of Fisher information regardless of the parameter $\theta$ up to the order $h^2$.
+Therefore it is natural to ask whether the degrade of entanglement does not affect on the Fisher information.
+Here, we study the dynamics of QFI for the Werner state, which is a depolaring state of the $\theta$ parameterized two-qubit pure entangled state.
 For this purpose, we consider the initial two qubit Werner state in region I given by where the parameter $r$ indicates the mixedness of the pure entangled two qubit state and the maximally mixed bipartite state.
 Considering the perturbed evolution of the state in Rob's cavity from region I to region III in the similar fashion as discussed earlier, we transform the density matrix part confined to Rob's cavity in terms of Rob's Region (III) basis to the order $h^2$ with the help of (\ref{eq:vacuRegion13FinalForm}) and (\ref{eq:OneParticleRegion13OpenForm}).
-Afterwards we apply the partial trace as given in \cite{PhysRevD.85.025012}.
-The reduced density matrix representation is therefore \begin{widetext}
+Afterwards, by exploiting the unitarity of the Bogoliubov transformation (\ref{eq:TotalMatrixCompsition}) and applying the partial trace as described in \cite{PhysRevD.85.025012}, the reduced density matrix in the region III is expressed as \begin{widetext}

 \end{widetext} where $r^c$ and $g_k^{\pm\nu}$ are defined as